Softvelum/wmsipauth/README.md

 This plugin was originally created by Alex Pokotilo for TotalStream, the CDN division of Vidillion.

 This program is released under GPLv3 license: http://www.gnu.org/licenses/gpl.html

+The geo-lock functionality is also available for **Wowza Media Server** and **Nimble Streamer** via WMSPanel cloud control panel: https://wmspanel.com/